Blog Post View

 Pricing model: Traffic-based

 IPRoyal is one of the best residential proxy providers on the entire market today.
 They have a decently sized pool when compared to other, older competitors, however, they provide highly competitive pricing with a unique model.
-Residential proxy quality does not falter either and their commitment to continually upgrading the network definitely shows their work.
+Residential proxy quality does not falter either, and their commitment to continually upgrading the network definitely shows their work.

 With over 32 million residential IP addresses scattered across 195+ countries, you’ll definitely be able to find enough proxies in nearly any location in the world.
 Many of them come from highly sought-after locations such as the United States and Germany, so there are plenty of residential proxies to go around even if you need IPs from those countries.